aydiny/hull-tactical-market-prediction/README.md

 Selected for:
 - Superior performance on tabular financial data
 - Efficient handling of high-dimensional feature spaces (98 features)
-- Fast training on 8,990 time-series samples.
-This allows retraining the model in the inference time.
+- Fast training on ~9000 daily market observations with 100+ features across macro, technical, and fundamental categories.
+This allows retraining the model in the inference time, under 5 minutes.
 - Flexible objective functions for custom targets

 ## Results